jeffersonnnn/AccountAbstractionWBiconomy/README.md

 # Next.js Biconomy Project

-This is an incomplete project built with Next.js and powered by Biconomy's AA stack, which includes the bundler, smart accounts, paymaster, and mints with the gasless system that Biconomy provides.
-This project aims to demonstrate the capabilities of Biconomy in simplifying the integration of blockchain functionality into your applications.
+This is an starterpack project built with Next.js and powered by Biconomy's AA stack, which includes the bundler, smart accounts, paymaster, and mints with the gasless system that Biconomy provides.
+This project aims to show and help developers use the capabilities of Biconomy in simplifying the integration of blockchain functionality into your applications.

 ## Table of Contents